Ruth Elias

-Ruth Elias (née Huppert; 6 October 1922 – 11 October 2008) was a Jewish woman who was born Ruth Huppert in Moravian Ostrava on 6 October 1922.
+Ruth Elias (née Huppert; 6 October 1922 – 11 October 2008) was a Jewish woman who was born in Moravian Ostrava on 6 October 1922.
 Her parents were Friedrich (Fritz) Huppert and Malvina Ringer.
 Elias had an older sister, Edith (b.
 1920).
-After the German annexation of Czechoslovakia, she was sent to the Theresienstadt ghetto where she married and became pregnant.
-She was transported to Auschwitz concentration camp, where she disguised her pregnancy and later selected for transfer to a labor camp in Hamburg, Germany where she was discovered to be pregnant.
+After the German annexation of Czechoslovakia, she was sent to the Theresienstadt ghetto, where she married and became pregnant.
+She was transported to Auschwitz concentration camp, where she disguised her pregnancy and was later selected for transfer to a labor camp in Hamburg, Germany, where she was discovered to be pregnant.
 An SS doctor had her transferred to Ravensbrück concentration camp and then back to Auschwitz.
-When Dr. Josef Mengele discovered she was pregnant, he let her give birth just to see how long a baby could live without being fed.
-After a week, she injected her newborn baby girl with morphine which saved her life.
+When Dr. Josef Mengele discovered she was pregnant, he let her give birth to see how long a baby could live without being fed.
+After a week, she injected her newborn baby girl with morphine, saving Ruth's life.

-She subsequently went to Israel where she wrote a memoir, Triumph of Hope.
+She subsequently went to Israel, where she wrote a memoir, Triumph of Hope.
 She died on 11 October 2008 at age 86 in Beit-Yitzhak-Sha'ar Hefer, Israel.